How Grace of Belle Was Born (and Reborn)

 A New Beginning

-Even during that 2.5-year pause, I never fully let Grace of Belle go.
+Even during that 2.5-year pause, Grace of Belle was still on my mind.

 I’d still get those monthly storefront emails from Shopify, and something in me would whisper: